 Why?
 I respect and value my time.
 Life doesn't last forever.
 Every second matters.
 Spend them wisely.

 Life is more rewarding when you select a cause where your everyday efforts translate into positive outcomes.

-If you choose to promote the shelter dogs you walk, you'll see an even bigger payoff later: they will get adopted by a loving family!
+If you choose to promote the dogs you walk, you'll see an even bigger payoff later: they will get adopted by a loving family!